-Since B and I are in the process of re-tiling the majority of our house (pictures to come of that crazy mess!), we started thinking about all the work we’ve put into the house versus how much the house is worth.
+Since B and I are in the process of re-tiling the majority of our house, we started thinking about all the work we’ve put into the house versus how much the house is worth.

 According to Zillow, the house is worth $150,000.
 B bought his house nearly 5 years ago for $80,000.
 Going off just those numbers, it would seem like B could make $70,000 in profit off selling his home – $14,000 in profit for every year he owned the home.
 Not bad, right?